 The campground can accommodate up to 75 guests along a single loop of campsites.
 Five parking spurs can be used for RVs and trailers.
 Each of these spurs has a picnic table.
 Ten walk-to tent pads are provided, and parking for these requires parallel parking on the loop.
 Vault toilets and two water faucets are provided.

 Opening of Group Sites is dependent on State and Local requirements for COVID-19.
-Currently, group gatherings are not allowed.
+Currently, group gatherings of more than 10 people are not allowed.
 We will keep you updated on any changes, as safety is our number one priority.

 Ponderosa Pine, the namesake of the campground, is known for its wonderful sweet vanilla aroma and its massive height.
 The campground sits east of the dam, just opposite the road from the Stumpy Meadows Lake, at an elevation of 4,400 feet.
 The lake sits in the foothills of the rugged Sierra Nevada high country of California.